raspberrypilearning/lights-out/worksheet.md

     Run your program several times to check that each time the program runs, a different light is randomly chosen and lights up immediately.

-4. To make the game more fun, there needs to be an unpredictable gap between the lights, so you will add some code to wait a random length of time before turning on the next light:
+4. To make the game more fun, there needs to be an unpredictable gap between the lights turning on, so let's add some code to wait a random length of time before turning on the next light:

     Underneath the code where you chose which light to turn on, add two new lines of code:

     ```python
     light = random.randint(1,4)

     wait_for_next = random.uniform(0.5, 3.5)
     sleep(wait_for_next)
     ```
     This time you are using the `random.uniform` function which allows you to choose numbers with fractional parts (decimals).
 In the code above, Python chooses a number which could be anything between half (0.5) and 3 and a half (3.5) and then waits for that number of seconds.
 You can change these values if you want to be more (or less) mean to your player!